jkorichneva/kolbaski/withPromiseAll/description.md

 If we add await before Promise.all, then the microtasks are executed first and the last microtask is united with the sync code:
 ![with await Promise all](./withAwaitPromiseAll.png)

+If we rewrite the functions for Harry Potter fetching in a fetch().then() way, the result is the same, the callback is put into the microtask.